 Hospitality and Events

 Later in this first part of our EUX 2017 review, Jim Nieters and I will cover each of the workshops we attended on Wednesday, June 7.
 Then, in Parts 2 and 3, we’ll review the conference sessions.

 As for the 2015 and 2016 EUX conferences, Uday Gajendar, Design Lead at PayPal, and Dave Malouf, then Director of Product Design at DigitalOcean, served with Rosenfeld Media’s Lou Rosenfeld on the Program Committee.
-This year, Lada Gorlenko, Director of UX Research joined the programming effort.
+This year, Lada Gorlenko, Director of UX Research at Smartsheet, joined the programming effort.
 The outcome was a perfect balance of male and female speakers, which was a significant improvement over the first two EUX conferences.
 EUX 2017 was a well-planned, well-organized event.
 Figure 1 shows the Program Committee onstage, as well as headshots of Lada, Lou, Dave, and Uday, from left to right.
 They shared hosting duties during the conference.

 This single-track conference was organized into four themes:

 Crafting Enterprise Experiences—“The enterprise setting forces us to redefine what good design means.
 We’ll explore how unique factors like complexity, scale, and lack of control can impact our craft and completely change our expectations.”

 Leading Teams That Execute—“Design leaders need to do more than hire, train, and mentor great craftspeople.
 They must get people to work together as an interdisciplinary team, bound by a shared vision of what a successful enterprise experience can be.
 We’ll explore how successful enterprise UX teams work to create, own, and execute their visions.”